 Surface Water

-Surface water refers to water on the surface of continents such as lakes and rivers.
-Pollution takes place when some bodies of water are no longer fit for drinking.
+Surface water refers to water on the surface of continents,, such as lakes and rivers.
+Pollution occurs when some bodies of water are no longer fit for drinking.
 Water pollution on our surface water has a catastrophic effect on our drinking water.
 Furthermore, surface water pollution can also make it unfit for swimming and fishing.

 The leading type of contamination comes from Nutrient Pollution.
 These include phosphates, nitrates, and fertilizer runoff.

-Extreme cases of pollution can occur when rivers are no longer fit for drinking.
-This affects our supply of fresh water and makes it challenging to find resources.
+Extreme pollution cases can occur when rivers are no longer fit for drinking.
+This affects our fresh water supply and makes it challenging to find resources.

 Ocean Water

-Ocean water pollution occurs when streams or rivers bring harmful matters into seas.
-They carry all the bacteria out into the ocean, which affects the ecosystem.
+Ocean water pollution occurs when streams or rivers bring harmful substances into seas.
+The bacteria carried out into the ocean affects the ecosystem.

-These contaminants come from different sources such as farms, factories, and major cities.
-Pollutants of the ocean are usually composed of plastic materials.
-They reached bodies of water in many ways, either it’s washed in via drains and sewers or blown in by the wind.
+These contaminants come from different sources, such as farms, factories, and major cities.
+Ocean pollutants are usually composed of plastic materials.
+They reach bodies of water in many ways, either by being washed in via drains and sewers or blown in by the wind.

 Point Source

-Point source pollution comes from a single source of contamination.
+Point-source pollution comes from a single source of contamination.
 One example is oil spilled straight into bodies of water.
-Immediately knowing the cause enables authorities to make prompt countermeasures.
+Immediately knowing the cause enables authorities to take prompt countermeasures.
 Organizations are now establishing limits on industries.
-They have set standards on the types of substances industries can discharge to the water.
+They have set standards on the types of substances industries can discharge into the water.

 Non-point Source

-Non-point source pollution is the exact opposite of point source.
-The contamination comes from a combination of different sources.
+Non-point source pollution is the exact opposite of point source pollution.
+It comes from a combination of different sources.
 Having no identifiable culprit makes it difficult to regulate these types of pollutants.

 Trans-boundary